 Parents may also have to adjust to the demands of having a child in college; therefore, parents will participate in the Bridge orientation.
 This orientation session does not replace the MSU Orientation.

-Participants will attend classes throughout the entire 5-week term.
+Participants will attend classes throughout the entire program.
 Class schedules will simulate a typical semester schedule of classes.